What Is Conditional Formatting?

 Step 1: Open Your Existing Excel Spreadsheet in Smartsheet

-- From the Home screen in Smartsheet, click Import and then click Import Excel File…
+- From the Home screen in Smartsheet, click the + icon.
+Then, select Import under the Solution Center section.

-- Select the file you want to import.
+- Click on Microsoft Excel and select the file you want to import.

 - Name your spreadsheet.
 We’ll call this one Inventory List.
 Click Import.

 - Your spreadsheet will open, using the same column and row formatting that was applied in Excel.
-All conditional formatting is controlled through the conditional formatting icon in the toolbar on the left side of the app.
+All conditional formatting is controlled through the conditional formatting icon in the toolbar at the top of the app.

 Step 2: Apply Highlight Rules